dboddie-canonical-work/disgorged-docs/the-serial-port-interface.rst

    -  ``usb-product`` (slot): integer representing the USB Product ID, must be in range 0 <= vid <= 65535
    -  ``path`` (slot): path of the form ``/dev/serial-port-...`` where a symlink will be created to the device e.g. ``/dev/serial-port-mydevice``

-`Hardware IO interfaces <hardware-io-interfaces.md>`__ covers some general considerations common to these kinds of devices.
+:ref:`Hardware IO interfaces <hardware-io-interfaces>` covers some general considerations common to these kinds of devices.

-To use a serial-port device, the snap developer must add ``plugs: [ serial-port ]`` to a snap’s `snapcraft.yaml <the-snapcraft-yaml-schema.md>`__.
+To use a serial-port device, the snap developer must add :ref:``plugs: [ serial-port ]`` to a snap’s `snapcraft.yaml <the-snapcraft-yaml-schema>`.
 The snap user can then access a specific serial-port device with an `interface connection <interface-management.md#the-serial-port-interface-heading--manual-connections>`__.

 .. raw:: html